sushantac/sc-shop/README.md

 Project to explore microservice architecture and related technologies

------> Created separate repos for each microservice to keep it easy for Jenkins for now
+-----> Created separate repos for each microservice